World-of-Workflows/WorkflowsUniversity/WorldOfWorkflowsUniversity.md

 but you can implement the three types of relationships by following the guide below:

-Imagine we have Type A and Type B
+Imagine we have Table A and Table B

--   A one-to-one (1:1) relationship is easily established by adding a column in Object A with data type Relationship and Type the type of Object B.
+-   A one-to-one (1:1) relationship is easily established by adding a column in Object A with data type Relationship and Table the type of Object B.
--   A one-to-many (1:∞) relationship between A and B is established by adding a column in Object B with data type reference and Type the type of Object A.
+-   A one-to-many (1:∞) relationship between A and B is established by adding a column in Object B with data type reference and Table the type of Object A.
--   A many-to-many (∞:∞) relationship between objects A and B is created by creating a new type (Type C).
+-   A many-to-many (∞:∞) relationship between objects A and B is created by creating a new type (Table C).
 This has two columns, one is a relationship with the type of Object A and the other is a relationship with the type of Object B.